Foxboron/ssh-tpm-agent/README.md

 ### Import existing key

-Usefull if you want to back up the key to a remote secure storage whil using the key day-to-day from the TPM.
+Useful if you want to back up the key to a remote secure storage while using the key day-to-day from the TPM.

 ```bash
 // Create a key, or use an existing one